All themes

 Self-Reflection

-Songs in which the speaker interrogates her own motivations and culpability in real time, asking why she did what she did rather than processing the consequences afterward.
+In Taylor Swift's songs, self-reflection is the speaker interrogating her own motives and culpability in real time, asking why she did what she did rather than processing the consequences afterward.
 The reflection is honest rather than self-exculpating, and the song's weight comes from the speaker's willingness to name her own complicity.
 Getaway Car and Back to December sit at the centre.

 Getaway Car